Aura-healthcare/Aura_gitbook/Mobile Application.md

 ## Pre-requisites

-The Aura mobile application requires a smartphone working on Android OS with active Bluetooth or Wifi connection
+The Aura mobile application requires a smartphone working on Android OS with active Bluetooth/Wifi connection

 ## User Experience